anon-blue/anon.blue/README.txt

-KIIIIIIIIIPSANG (CHAN CHAN CHAN) YOU DON'T HAVE TO PUT ON THE RED SHIRT.
+            KIIIIIIIIIPSANG (CHAN CHAN CHAN) YOU DON'T HAVE TO PUT ON THE RED SH IRT.